gogog01-29-2021/241002-Drawing-Editor/README.md

 "This functions still undefined"
 "update .java"
-"Create new class of rectangle of which helps select "  : class SelectionRectangle
+"Create new class of rectangle of which helps select "  : class SelectionRectangle "Give me full code of related version of this func"

 A. Layer as Canvas Layer